matthuynh/survival-games/README.md

 - Heroku Build:
     - General docs: https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true
-    - 1. Set-up a Heroku app (you may do this on the site or through the command line) and connect this app to Heroku's remote Git repository
+    1. Set-up a Heroku app (you may do this on the site or through the command line) and connect this app to Heroku's remote Git repository
         - https://devcenter.heroku.com/articles/git#creating-a-heroku-remote
-    - 2. Prepare the codebase for Heroku deployment
+    2. Prepare the codebase for Heroku deployment
         - https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment
-    - 3. Deploying to Heroku means pushing to Heroku's remote Git repo
+    3. Deploying to Heroku means pushing to Heroku's remote Git repo
-        - The client directory is only used for local dev
+        - The client directory is only used for local dev env
-        - ~~From project root, `git subtree push --prefix server heroku master`~~
         - From project root, `git push heroku master`

-    - 4. Sockets
+    4. Sockets

 ### Useful Heroku Commands
 - Check if an instance of the Heroku app is up